Life Force (NES)

 In Salamander, the Power Meter is similar to those featured in the Gradius games.
 The HUD is organized into three rows: Player 1's Power Meter on top, the scores in the middle, and Player 2's Power Meter on the bottom.
 A ship icon is also used for denoting a player's lives.

 In Life Force, the Power Meter is smaller and different.
 There are only two rows of information, with each player's score on the top row and the Power Meters on the bottom row.
-The Power Meters are condensed: the six options are shown as small boxes with the current selection drawn with a box around it, and a box on the right shows the text for the current option.
+The Power Meters are condensed: the six options are shown as small boxes with the current selection drawn with a box around it, and a box on the right shows the text for the current option, a layout very similar to the MSX version of the game.
 The ship icon is also gone.
 Despite all of this, the setup from Salamander is still seen in pictures for the box and manual.

 Salamander has three endings, each of which has credits on the right side and a different picture on the left, depending on how many continues are used.
 If 3+ continues are used, the pilot's helmet is shown; if 1-2 are used, the Vic Viper is shown; if no continues are used, the pilot is shown.